hnla/style-modules/README.md

 Formatting guidelines:  [WP Coding Standards - JS] (https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/)

 ## Module Installation Instructions: ##
 In your readme.txt file please include details on how to enqueue your files.
-Provide a copy and paste example for your particular module enqueued in the manner WP reccommends. e.g:
+Provide a copy and paste example for your particular module enqueued in the manner WP reccommends.
+The example below will handle finding the BP dir name used  and build the paths, you would simply need to add the style modules name. e.g:

 		-------------------------------------------------------------------------------